Xomega-Net/Xomega.Docs/docs/framework/services/api/rest.md

 ### Proxy service clients

-To help creating service proxies for .NET HTTP clients, Xomega Framework provides a base class `HttpServiceClient` for your service clients, which has a preconfigured instance of the `HttpClient`, and provides some utility methods for making REST calls, such as `ToQueryString`.
+To help create service proxies for .NET HTTP clients, Xomega Framework provides a base class `HttpServiceClient` for your service clients, which has a preconfigured instance of the `HttpClient` and provides some utility methods for making REST calls, such as `ToQueryString`.

-For each business service exposed via REST you want to create a corresponding service client class that extends `HttpServiceClient` and implements the service's interface, as follows.
+For each business service exposed via REST, you want to create a corresponding service client class that extends `HttpServiceClient` and implements the service's interface, as follows.

 ```cs
 /* highlight-next-line */